pr0g4ng3l/qrcodecomponent/README-template.md

 ### Continued development

-I would like to continue learning and reforcing the position property and how to center a div vertically.
+I would like to continue learning and reinforcing the position property and how to center a div vertically.

 ### Useful resources